Lost Leaders of Anzacs

 Died at Gallipoli, 1915

-Recorded in these pages are the names of 492 officers of the Australian and New Zealand Army Corps
+Recorded in these pages are the names of more than 500 officers of the Australian and New Zealand Army Corps

 known or believed to have died as the result of their service on the Gallipoli Peninsula, Turkey, in 1915.